qmacro/qmacro.github.io/src/posts/2022-05-06-strings-to-objects-with-jq.md

 jq -R '[.,inputs]' names.txt
 ```

+> See the end of this post for an update on this.

 Lo and behold, it seems that this is exactly the sort of thing I'm looking to start with:

 ```json